Table of Contents

 Long before the use of precision engineering materials such as metal were manufactured into parts using manual methods and with the constant supervision of an experienced operator.
 As we all know; to err is human, and errors were common and showed up in the form of inaccurate measurements and inferior quality.

-We live in a world of manufacturing where advancements in computer technology, together with experienced operators allows for parts to be manufactured to the highest specifications.
+We live in a world of manufacturing where advancements in computer technology, together with experienced operators allow for parts to be manufactured to the highest specifications.
 CNC Turning is one of the most important machining processes and has helped to create the modern world.

 History of CNC Turning